Waves of aching pulsing through your brain. Sharp sensations shooting in your backside. Intense cramping in your stomach.

 Step 4.
 Prevent Stress and Other Possible Causes of Your Pain.

-- Adopt a healthy lifestyle.
-I’ve already mentioned the effects that nutrition can have on inflammation and intestinal problems.
+Adopt a healthy lifestyle.
+I’ve already mentioned the effects that nutrition can have on inflammation and gut problems.
 Exercise can also play a preventive and healing role in painful muscles and joints.
-Strengthen your overall health by getting enough sleep and avoiding cigarettes and too much alcohol.
+Strengthen your overall health by getting enough sleep, and avoiding cigarettes and too much alcohol.
 Regularly make time to relax and recharge, by going for a walk in nature, talking to your best friend or curling up with a good book.
 Check out these 21 simple ideas to kickstart a healthier lifestyle today.

 How do you relieve pain naturally?
 What natural remedies or lifestyle changes have you tried?